megaphone image

 Provisional Independent Student Status on the FAFSA

-Learn the differences between independent and dependent students, how the new status allows students to request to be treated as an independent student even if they wouldn’t automatically qualify, and what to do if it’s determined that a student is dependent after requesting this status.
+Learn the differences between independent and dependent students, how the provisional status allows students to request to be treated as an independent student even if they wouldn’t automatically qualify, and what to do if it’s determined that a student is dependent after requesting this status.

 Provisional Independent Student Status on the FAFSA

-Learn the differences between independent and dependent students, how the new status allows students to request to be treated as an independent student even if they wouldn’t automatically qualify, and what to do if it’s determined that a student is dependent after requesting this status.
+Learn the differences between independent and dependent students, how the provisional status allows students to request to be treated as an independent student even if they wouldn’t automatically qualify, and what to do if it’s determined that a student is dependent after requesting this status.

 One of the most welcome changes to the FAFSA is the creation of the provisional independent student status.
 What does this mean and why is it a good thing?